 Teaching on a floating campus that is traveling around the world is one of the most professionally and personally rewarding experiences imaginable.
-Collectively, our faculty: 100% hold doctorates or other terminal degrees and 100% have international experience and expertise in one or more of the regions visited.
+Each voyage’s cohort of faculty members is composed of highly regarded experts in their respective fields and represents 20-22 different US and international universities.

 A wide range of professional staff positions are hired each voyage.
 The excitement of living and working aboard a ship, the experience of applying your skills in a global context, and the sense of shipboard community on Semester at Sea contributes to job satisfaction.

 Home Office Positions